dgraph-io/dgraph-docs/content/deploy/tls-configuration.md

 ```

 The default location where the _cert_ command stores certificates (and keys) is
 `tls` under the Dgraph working directory.
-The default dir path can be overridden
+The default directory path can be overridden
 using the `--dir` option.
 For example:

 ```sh